BioMoDeL/aesop/docs/alascan.rst

 .. warning::

     If you are using your own PDB, make sure the PDB contains no missing heavy atoms.
 Consider also removing non-standard amino acids.
 PDBFixer is one option for cleaning PDB files in preparation for AESOP.
+Make sure that your PDB has chain ID(s) as well.

 The Alascan class will need to know how to define each subunit of the protein complex.
 To do this, the user should specify a list of selection strings.
 Each element of the list should be a stand-alone